brother79/brother-quest-bundle/Resources/doc/mailer.rst

 .. _`SwiftmailerBundle Configuration documentation`: http://symfony.com/doc/current/reference/configuration/swiftmailer.html

-To send admin notification emails (email sent to the admin each time a new guestbook entry is saved), you must enable the mailer service and set the mail ``admin_email`` and ``sender_email`` config options
+To send admin notification emails (email sent to the admin each time a new quest entry is saved), you must enable the mailer service and set the mail ``admin_email`` and ``sender_email`` config options

 .. code-block:: yml